View Model Cache Tags for Proper Cache Invalidation

 The view model cache tag system works correctly in all cache configurations:

-This block renders no visible output but implements IdentityInterface.
-When Magento collects block identities for the X-Magento-Tags response header, it calls getIdentities() on this block, which returns all cache tags collected from view models during page rendering.
+When Magento collects block identities for the X-Magento-Tags response header during page response finalization, it calls getIdentities() on all blocks including ViewModelCacheTagsBlock.
+This block's getIdentities() method returns all cache tags collected from view models during page rendering, effectively merging view model cache tags into the page response's cache tag list.

 ESI Without Block HTML Cache

-When ESI content is not also cached in Block HTML cache, cache tags are added normally—view models are instantiated, and their cache tags are collected and added to the ESI response headers.
+When ESI content is not cached in Block HTML cache, view model cache tags are added normally.
+Magento instantiates view models when rendering the ESI block, Hyvä's ViewModelRegistry collects their cache tags, and the tags are added to the ESI response's X-Magento-Tags header.

 ESI With Block HTML Cache (Double-Cached Blocks)

-When content is cached in both ESI and Block HTML cache (like the navigation menu), the Block HTML cache serves the response directly without instantiating view models.
-This means no view model cache tags would be included in the ESI response.
+When content is cached in both ESI cache and Block HTML cache (like the navigation menu), the Block HTML cache serves the ESI response directly without instantiating view models.
+Without special handling, no view model cache tags would be included in the ESI response, causing improper cache invalidation.

-1. Tag Storage: A plugin on Layout::getOutput() identifies blocks cached in both the ESI and Block HTMl cache and stores their view model cache tags in a separate Block HTML cache record
+Tag Storage During First Render: A plugin on Layout::getOutput() identifies blocks cached in both the ESI and Block HTML cache.
+It stores their view model cache tags in a separate Block HTML cache record associated with the block's cache key.

-This ensures proper cache invalidation even when ESI content is served from Block HTML cache.
+This two-part mechanism ensures proper cache invalidation even when ESI content is served from Block HTML cache without view model instantiation.